beteje/beteje.github.io/_pages/research.md

 ---
 layout: page
-title: research
+title: Research
 permalink: /research/
-description: still a work in progress
+description: Details of some of my past and present research projects (still in the process of updating)
 nav: true
 display_categories: [work, fun]
 horizontal: false